 Welcome to the LabelValue Design Tips Mini-Series.
 The Design Tips Mini-Series is an 8-part installment of useful design knowledge curated directly from our team of custom label and packaging designers at LabelValue.com.
 We feature helpful hints and design software tips to help you in the process of designing great labels!
-In this week’s tutorial we will go over what exactly is a print bleed, when to use them, and how to set up a bleed using Adobe Illustrator.
+In this week’s tutorial, we will go over what exactly is a print bleed, when to use them, and how to add bleeds in Adobe Illustrator.

 View all of our design mini-series:

 - Tip 1: How to Trace Objects with the Pen Tool

 - Tip 2: How to Equally Duplicate a Shape Around A Circle

 - Tip 3: How to Link and Embed Images